Bio

-I began this website as a blog a few years ago as a means of expressing my views about reading and writing–two favorites in life.
+I began this website as a blog a few years ago as a means of expressing my views about reading and writing–two favorites in life, and yet it has become so much more.
+For one, it’s now my author platform.

 I love to write.
 Until recently, my day job was a high school English teacher.
 Although immersed in reading my student’s writing, I still managed to find time to create stories, primarily for children, middle readers, and young adults, with the occasional adult focus.

-I also love to read, preferably in my backyard hammock on a summer day.
+My appreciation for books, for reading, preferably in my backyard hammock on a summer day, is something I like to share with others.
 Check out my Goodreads profile.

 I also have fun posting about National Days on Instagram.